TheLandolorien/aoc-solver/README.md

 ## 🧩 Adding New Puzzle Solutions

-Simply run `aoc-solver <year> <day>` to automatically download the example input and create a new solution module and corresponding test if it cannot find the requests puzzle solution.
-The functionality is idempotent (its safe to run back-to-back).
+Simply run `aoc-solver --date <year> <day>` to automatically download the example input and create a new solution module and corresponding test (if it hasn't been download already).
+The functionality is idempotent (it's safe to run back-to-back).
 It will only download resources if the solution module is missing and will not overwrite existing puzzle resources.
 (Worst case scenario: use `git` to roll-back any accidental overwrites 💻)

-If you want to download the latest puzzle available, run `aoc-solver` without any arguments.
+If you just want to download the latest puzzle available, you can run `aoc-solver` without any arguments.

-**NOTE**: There is currently a bug where puzzles for years without any previous solutions cannot be downloaded automatically.
-The workaround is to manually create the year directory before generating a new solution template (e.g., `mkdir src/aoc_solver/<YYYY>`)

 Huzzah!
-Running `pytest` with the new puzzle will automatically pass with a default solution of `None`.
+Running `pytest -k '<year> and <day>'` will automatically pass with a default solution of `None`.
 May you never be in a state of having untested code! 🙌🏾

 ## 🧪 Running Tests